divslinger/Android-Merchant-App/TEST_PLAN.md

    * Compare the addresses and confirm they do NOT match

 #### Settings
-1. Verify that access to 'Settings' screen is SECURED BY PIN-CODE
+1. Verify that access to 'Settings' screen is SECURED BY PIN code
    * TODO
 1. Verify PIN-CODE change
    * TODO